Standalone Temperature/Voltage Logger

 Download

 This kit requires assembly and soldering, SMD parts are pre-soldered.
-To reduce shipping costs the kit is sent via the Airmail letter service for $3 and the estimated delivery time is 3 – 10 working days.
+To reduce shipping costs the kit is sent via the Airmail letter service for $3 and the usual delivery time is 7 – 12 working days (however it sometimes can take 20 working days depending on your location); we ship via Australia Post.

 Standalone Temperature-Voltage Logger with Voltage Logging Add-on